What is it?

 However, it can cause problems if it is left untreated.
-These could be infertility (difficulty becoming pregnant), ectopic pregnancy (pregnancy in the fallopian tube) and low abdominal pain caused by pelvic inflammatory disease (PID) in women and people with a vulva.
-In men and people with a penis, chlamydia can cause painful, swollen testicles (epididymo-orchitis).
+These could be infertility (difficulty becoming pregnant), ectopic pregnancy (pregnancy in the fallopian tube) and low abdominal pain caused by pelvic inflammatory disease.
+Chlamydia can cause painful, swollen testicles (epididymo-orchitis).

 The bacteria infect the cervix (neck of the womb), urethra (tube where the urine comes out), rectum (back passage) and sometimes even the eyes or throat.